nisharao321/exp2b/relative-humidity-of-assman-psychrometer-nitk/experiment/procedure.md

 ##### These procedure steps will be followed on the simulator

-1. When you click on a "Relative Humidity of “Assman Psychrometer” file, a new window will open as shown below.
+1. When you click on a Relative Humidity of Assman Psychrometer file, a new window will open as shown below.
 Click on the NEXT button at the bottom right corner to proceed to the next step.<br>
 <img src="images/rh1.png"><br>

 2. Click on the Assman Psychrometer to rotate its mouth upward. <br>